sumilk/Machine_Learning_from_scratch/README.md

 # BITS_ML

-Code repro for MAchineLeraning Algrithms implemented in python from scratch
+Code repo for Machine Learning Algorithms implemented in python from scratch